By Lisa Brown

 An editor will buy a book not just because they love it but also if they can sell it to readers.
 Does your material fit the bill?

 Decide whether or not you need an agent

 Your decision will depend on who you would like to publish your work and what you are selling.
 An agent is an expert in the industry.

 Most publishers don’t accept manuscripts that are not represented by an agent.

-He or she should be able to negotiate the optimal deal and ensure that you get paid fairly and accurately.
+He or she should know the publishing industry very well, and be able to negotiate the optimal deal and ensure that you get paid fairly and accurately.